ryym/node-depcop/docs/validations.md

 // routing definitions...
 ```

-## Unused module search
+## Unused module check

-This validation searches source code and warns if one or more unused modules are found.
+This validation warns if there are one or more _unsued modules_.
-The _unused module_ is a module which is listed in `dependencies` or `devDependencies`
+It is a module which is listed in `dependencies` or `devDependencies`
 but used in nowhere.

 ### Example